 Orlando, Jan.
 1 – The National Alliance of African American Athletes announced the six finalists for the 26th annual Franklin D. Watkins Memorial Award during today’s Under Armour All-America Football Game.
 The award will be presented on Saturday, March 11 at the Renaissance Washington, DC Downtown Hotel.
 This year’s finalists are:

 • Rakavius Chambers, Opelika High School, Opelika, Ala.: member of the National Honor Society, National Science Honor Society, Fellowship of Christian Athletes and Mu Alpha Theta math honor society; volunteer for Relay for Life, Boys and Girls Club, Storybook Farm, Darden Head Start and The Big House Foundation.
 Named an Offense-Defense All American.
 Plays offensive line.
 Has a 4.3 GPA.
-Committed to play for Duke University.
+Signed with Duke University.

 • Justin Foster, Crest High School, Shelby, N.C.: member of Career & Technical Education Honor Society, Black Achievers; volunteer for Habitat for Humanity, elementary school mentoring program, football team literary program and Beta Club.
 Named the 2015 Defensive MVP in state championship game.
 Selected to play in the Shrine Bowl of the Carolinas.
 Named a U.S. Army All-American.
 Has a 4.2 GPA.
 Plays linebacker.
-Committed to play for Clemson University.
+Signed with Clemson University.

 • Ryan Johnson, St. Paul’s Episcopal School, Axis, Ala.: four-year honor student and winner of the Honors Academic Award.
 Member of the Key Club, Art Club and Elite Chapter of the Mobile Kappa League.
 Volunteer for the Rutledge Fellow Community Service Group, Harris Closet-Give Back for Those in Need, Habitat for Humanity.
 Is an usher at New Shiloh Missionary Baptist Church.
 Named first-team all-league and all-state and is an Under Armour All-American.
 Has a 3.9 GPA.
 Plays defensive end.
-College choice undecided.
+Signed with Stanford University.

 • Donovan Peoples-Jones, Cass Tech High School, Detroit: Honor Student; volunteers in the community and at a youth football camp, as well as with Never Give Up Youth and Forgotten Harvest; math and chemistry tutor.
 Named the Michigan Gatorade Player of the Year and the MLive Player of the Year.
 Selected a U.S. Army All-American and an Under Armour All-American.
 Has a 4.0 GPA.
 Plays wide receiver.
-Committed to play for the University of Michigan.
+Signed with University of Michigan.

 • Isaiah Pryor, IMG Academy, Atlanta: Member of the National Honor Society and Beta Club.
 Recognized by the President’s Education Awards Program.
 Named Student of the Month.
 Mentors at youth football camps.
 IMG Top Gun Football Award recipient.
 Selected an Under Armour All-American.
 Has 3.9 GPA.
 Plays defensive back.
-Committed to play for Ohio State University.
+Signed with Ohio State University.

 • Connor Wedington, Sumner High School, Sumner, Wash.: four-year member of honor roll.
 Member of Washington Core Leadership Group, Fellowship of Christian Athletes.
 Tutors elementary school students.
 Volunteer little league coach, Men Built for Others Club.
 Named all-league, all-Seattle and all-state.
 Named a Polynesian Bowl All-American.
 Has a 3.8 GPA.
-Undecided on college choice.
+Signed with Stanford.